-The presets included with the Illuminate Collection are a beautiful way to add that extra bit of interest to your photo or bring a bit more attention to the subject of your image.
+The lens flare, sun glow and rainbow halo presets included with the Illuminate Collection are a beautiful way to add that extra bit of interest to your photo or bring a bit more attention to the subject of your image.

-Occasionally, you may find that when you add one of the Illuminate Presets to your photo that some of the lens flare falls in a bad spot (your subject's face for example) or maybe you would like to adjust the sun glow to a different location in your image.
+Occasionally, you may find that when you add one of these presets to your photo, some of the lens flare may fall on an area that you don't want it too (your subject's face for example) or maybe you would like to adjust the sun glow to a different location in your image.

 This step is as easy as it sounds.
-Find and click on the preset you want to apply.
-It may help to see a preview of the preset, so just hover over the preset and you will see a preview of it on your image (If you are using Lightroom 6 or before, the preview will be in the Navigator panel.) *Note: Some of these presets use MANY radial filters and that may slow down the preview a little.
+Choose the preset you want to apply.
+The best way to do this is to HOVER over the presets to see a preview of the preset on your image.
+(If you are using Lightroom 6 or before, the preview will only be seen in the Navigator panel.)
+Once you have figured out which preset you want to add, click on the preset to apply it to your image.

-If you are not seeing any little gray pins when you click on the Radial Filter Tool, tap the "H" key.
+If you are not seeing any little gray pins when you click on the Radial Gradient Tool, tap the "H" key.
 The "H" key hides the pins - and you may have accidentally hit it at some point!

 In addition to moving or deleting pins, you can also change their size and shape.
 To do this, look for the handles at the 12, 3, 6, and 9 o'clock positions.
 Click and drag those handles to resize or reshape the radial filter as desired.